-Teaching/learning activities of the pre and para-clinical components of the curriculum take place during semesters as modules.
+Teaching/learning activities of the pre- and para-clinical components of the curriculum take place during semesters as modules.
 Each academic year consists of two semesters and one semester is equivalent to 14 to 16 weeks of course work.
-Each semester is identified by the year and semester number.
-E.g., Year one semester one (Y1S1), year two semester two (Y2S2).

-Subject matter in the pre and para-clinical parts of the curriculum is arranged as modules within a semester.
+Subject matter in the pre- and para-clinical parts of the curriculum is arranged as modules within a semester.